Judo Bank: Further investment and growth 2019-

-In May 2020, Judo Bank had raised $230 million in fresh equity at a post-money valuation of over $1 billion, from existing investors, lifting it into an exclusive club of startup companies, and showing the support of existing investors despite the risks COVID-19 presented to business banking.
-"The support we’ve received for our third round, at an increased valuation to our second round capital raise last year, underscores the confidence and commitment our existing investors have in Judo, particularly at a time of extreme volatility in global markets, that has impacted all bank valuations," Mr Hornery said in a statement.

-Having joined the Unicorn Club in May 2020 with a valuation of $1.6 billion, Judo Bank was the first of the Aussie challenger banks to reach this coveted position.
+In May 2020, Judo Bank had raised $230 million in fresh equity from existing investors at a post-money valuation of over $1 billion, giving the bank Unicorn status.
+Judo Bank was the first of the Australian challenger banks to reach this position.

-In July 2020, Judo Bank won the Bank of the Year – Term Deposits Award.
-Canstar Research noted Judo Bank was the market leader among banks when it came to interest rates, and beat the market average on features, with a market-leading performance on options offered at term deposit maturity.

-In September 2020, Judo Bank was crowned the winner of the Finder Awards Term Deposit for our 12-month term deposit.

-In September 2020, KPMG's Pulse of Fintech report showed that venture capital investment in Australia's fintech sector had charged ahead, up 153% year on year, and that one of the two largest fintech transactions regarded Judo Bank with $203.4m.

-In September 2020, According to LinkedIn's 3rd Annual Top Startups, Judo Bank was named as best and most resilient Aussie Startup to work for.

-In December 2020, Judo Bank was ranked among the top 10 independent neo-banks across the globe by WhiteSight's Top 20 neo-banks of 2020 research, which based the ranking of the neo-banks on valuation.
+In December 2020, Judo Bank was ranked among the top 10 independent neo-banks globally by WhiteSight's Top 20 neo-banks of 2020 research, which based the ranking of the neo-banks on valuation.
 Judo Bank was the only Australian bank to rank among the top 10 neo-banks.

 Operations

 Judo follows the SME challenger bank model developed by Aldermore, Shawbrook Bank and OakNorth Bank in the UK.

 Political commentary

 Small Business & Family Enterprise Ombudsman Kate Carnell says Judo Bank's launch is well-timed with the lending shortfall continuing to grow.
 "There is no competition", Carnell said.
 "The big four banks have 80 percent plus of the SME lending market and they mostly don't lend except if it is secured against property and that means access to capital is very difficult for many SMEs."

 Australian Prime Minister, Scott Morrison gave a virtual speech at the Singapore FinTech Festival on 8 December 2020, speaking about fintechs' positive impact on the economic recovery, referring to Judo and four Australian fintechs in particular.
 "I am incredibly proud of what our Aussie start-ups and early age ventures are achieving, as well as our well-established unicorns and what they’re achieving.
 You know some of them: Atlassian, Airwallex, Afterpay, Judo Bank, Athena Home Loans."